 Wedding insurance policies are relatively inexpensive and can be tailored to fit your wedding plans, so they are worth considering if you are spending a significant amount.
 However, always check the details before you buy a policy.
 There will be exceptions in every policy and reasons when you won’t be able to claim so read these before you buy.
 You can compare wedding insurance here.

 You are likely to pay a lot more if you conform to traditional wedding ideals.
 Do things a little differently and you will not only be able to have your perfect wedding day, but you will also be able to cut the cost of getting hitched substantially.

 There are a number of things you could consider to help you keep your budget down:

-Asking the groomsmen to wear their own suits instead of hiring
+Asking the groomsmen and bridesmaids to wear their own suits instead of hiring

-Choosing flowers in season rather than an exotic bouquet
+Choosing flowers in season, or from your garden, rather than an exotic bouquet

 It can be difficult not to cave in to pressure from friends and family members that have an idea about what your wedding should be like.
 Remember that it is your wedding and not theirs so keep this in mind when you are planning it.